Hashovic/tetris/README.md

 ## main.js

-First I'll discuss the functionality of main.js file:
+First I'll discuss the functionality of the main.js file:

 At the top of main.js there are two variables, <code>player1</code> and <code>player2</code>.
 These variables hold the instances of p5.js used for each player.
 Player1 is also used for the singleplayer mode.
 Below this there is an event listener 'DOMContentLoaded' that is called the moment the initial html is loaded.
 Underneath there are some constants that are used for accessing certain DOM elements, like the buttons and screens.